eternalbits/compactVD/README.md

 #### To reduce the size of virtual disk images

+### How to Install CompactVD

+You can find a brief description on the [`share`](https://github.com/eternalbits/compactVD/tree/master/share/) page.
+The installation of CompactVD must be done on the host-related part.
+Just drag a vdi or vmdk disk image into the main window.

 ### What is CompactVD?

 CompactVD is a utility to optimize the size of dynamic disk images, based on